-- Children among the wealthy class were kept indoors without exercise since cities were dangerous places and, as a result, became more susceptible to rickets because they didn’t have enough calcium.
+- Children among the wealthy class were kept indoors without exercise since cities were dangerous places.
+As a result, these children became more susceptible to rickets because they didn’t have enough calcium.

 Modern Day Osteoporosis

-Vitamin D helps us to absorb and use calcium.
-Without a constant supply, the calcium is taken out of our bones to make our muscles and nerves work.
-Osteoporosis is just a mild form of Rickets.
+Vitamin D helps us absorb and use calcium.
+Without a constant supply of vitamin D, our body takes the calcium out of our bones to make our muscles and nerves work.
+Osteoporosis is just a mild form of rickets.
 Osteopenia is a little milder, and so forth.
 The scale looks like this: